szabgab/slides/ruby/net_http.md

 ```

 ## GET URL that pretends to crash (500)
-{id: get-url-that-pretendsa-to-crash}
+{id: get-url-that-pretends-to-crash}

 Generating `500 INTERNAL SERVER ERROR` will be more fun, but we don't have to do anything special.
 Just send a `GET` request to the `/status/500` end-point.

 ![](examples/net-http/get_response_get_httpbin_500.rb)

-The putput was:
+The output was:

 ```
 500